 Easter Eggs have always been an integral part of Easter for me.
-I have so many memories as a child of decorating eggs with egg dye, food colouring, Kool-Aid and crayons.
-So many fun variations to try and marvel at the colours, patterns and unique patterns I could create.
+I have so many memories as a child of decorating eggs with egg dye, food coloring, Kool-Aid and crayons.
+So many fun variations to try and marvel at the colors, patterns and unique patterns I could create.

 This year was the first year we decided to make Easter Eggs with traditional egg dye but we also wanted to try something new and different.
-After reading the instructions and watching the video on Martha Stewart.com I was ready to tackle making Silk Tie Easter Eggs.
+After reading the instructions and watching a video I was ready to tackle making Silk Tie Easter Eggs.

-I went to Value Village (thrift shop) and purchased some silk ties with beautiful patterns and some white napkins.
+To make the dyed eggs I went to Value Village (thrift shop) and purchased some silk ties with patterns I felt would transfer well to eggs and a few white napkins.

 Silk Tie Easter Egg Directions